shagun122/SMS-SPAM-DETECTION/README.md

 # SMS-SPAM-DETECTION
-This repository contains ML model that help to detect spam message .
-Model build by using Naive Byes classifier &amp; it gives accuracy &amp; precision of 97%.
+An ML model that assists with spam message detection is present in this repository.
+A model created with a variety of algorithms, but with a primary focus on the Naive Byes Classifier, which provides accuracy and precision of 97%.
+VotingClassifier & Stacking are used to base the model.